Primary - Key Stage 1

 Welcome to Key Stage 1.
 Children entering KS1 have just graduated from Foundation and are taking their first steps into a new and exciting Curriculum.

-At PPS we offer a Read Write Inc. program to teach phonics which leads to the Literacy and Language programme in Year 2.
+At PPS we offer a Read Write Inc. programme to teach phonics which leads to the Literacy and Language programme in Year 2.
 Both programmes are developed by the Ruth Miskin Team and are designed to stimulate and challenge children’s thinking and create enthusiastic, lifelong readers and writers.
 The programme's approach integrates reading, writing, thinking and spoken language in all activities to ensure the daily development of children’s comprehension and wide literacy skills.
 The children get the chance to read and write varieties of fiction and non-fiction as well as practicing the grammar and punctuation rules.
 A very important part of English teaching is reading; the students read books in school during guided reading and at home to practice the words and fluency of their reading as well as their comprehension.
 Our library is open to all children throughout the school week.
 Our aim is for the students to achieve competence and gain pleasure in the spoken and written language.

 Numbers are a massive part of our life from simple calculations, such as addition and subtraction, to more advanced mathematics, such as percentages and investments.